chidi-ivo-dev/createandsavepassword/password-locker/readme.md

 ## Setup/Installation Requirements
 * clone the repository and access the programm via these commands on your terminal
 >$ cd password-locker

+* then you run it with the following command

 > python3.6 locker.py